adrianocalvitto/wpdocker/readme.md

-# WordPress Docker Development Environment
+# WordPress Docker Development Environment [WIP]

-This is a Docker based local development environment for WordPress.
+This is a WIP Docker based local development environment for WordPress based on the marvelous [wp-local-docker](https://github.com/10up/wp-local-docker)

 ## What's Inside

 This project is based on [docker-compose](https://docs.docker.com/compose/).
-By default, the following containers are started: PHP-FPM, MariaDB, Elasticsearch, nginx, and Memcached.
+By default, the following containers are started: PHP-FPM, MySQL, Elasticsearch, nginx, and Memcached.
 The `/wordpress` directory is the web root which is mapped to the nginx container.

 You can directly edit PHP, nginx, and Elasticsearch configuration files from within the repo as they are mapped to the correct locations in containers.

-A [custom phpfpm image](https://github.com/10up/phpfpm-image) is used for this environment that adds a few extra things to the PHP-FPM image.

 The `/config/elasticsearch/plugins` folder is mapped to the plugins folder in the Elasticsearch container.
 You can drop Elasticsearch plugins in this folder to have them installed within the container.